Introduction

 Name is the full or partial identifier (using wildcards) of how the software Name displays on Programs and Features.

-SilentArg is only used for programs uninstallers (given an MSI can always be uninstalled calling msiexec.exe with fairly static parameters).
-By default the uninstaller tries to use the UninstallString from registry combining with the silent argument.
+SilentArg is only used for program uninstallers (given an MSI can always be uninstalled calling msiexec.exe with fairly static parameters).
+By default, the uninstaller tries to use the UninstallString from registry combining with the silent argument.
 If no silent argument is passed and a QuietUninstallString exists, that will be used instead.

 Example